limbo666/BirdyFences/README.md

 # BirdyFences
 ![logo1](https://github.com/user-attachments/assets/279284fd-2ba2-4175-b32b-f5868cc70c7b)

-BirdyFences is alternative to the StarDock's Fences originaly created by HAKANKOKCU
+BirdyFences is alternative to the StarDock's Fences originaly created by HAKANKOKCU <br>

-## Changes
+This fork has been **significantly enhanced and optimized** for better performance and stability.

-This fork changed to a few points:
+## Changes in v1.1

 1. The json file moved to the same path with executable.
 2. The first fence line is created on json file during the first execution.
 3. A program icon was added to the executable.
 The icon updated on version 1.1